umbrellio/resol/README.md

 Both initializers support inheritance.
 And base features for initialization flow like default value, arguments accessors visibility level, coercible attributes and so on.

+List of all supported initializers you can see at `DependencyContainer` definition.

 #### Return a result